-Which country will get to prosecute Chang will turn on how South African authorities construe recondite provisions in South Africa’s extradition treaties with the United States and Mozambique.
-As obscure as the provisions in the two treaties are, how South African authorities choose to interpret them will remain anything but.
+Which country will get to prosecute Chang will turn on how South African authorities construe recondite provisions in South Africa’s extradition agreements with the United States and Mozambique.
+As obscure as the provisions in the two are, how South African authorities choose to interpret them will remain anything but.
 For their interpretation will have significant consequences for the global fight against corruption.

 The U.S. – South Africa Extradition Treaty and the Protocol on Extradition governing extradition between South Africa and Mozambique contain identical language specifying how South Africa is to decide competing requests for extradition.
 “In determining to which State the person is to be extradited,” they both read, South Africa is to “consider all relevant factors.”
 These factors include, but the treaty language stresses are not limited to –